 # # #

-Marilyn is a passionate, dynamic researcher with over 20 years of experience.
+Marilyn is a passionate, dynamic researcher with more than 20 years of experience.
 Her approachable manner inspires people to invite her into the most personal aspects of their life.
-Marilyn has never met a stranger.
 Her previous life as a pediatric ICU nurse is a testament to her bravery, ability to remain calm under pressure and her undeniably huge heart.